SQream/sqream_docs/operational_guides/foreign_tables.rst

 .. contents:: In this topic:
    :local:

-What Kind of Data is Supported?
+Supported Data Formats
 =====================================
 SQream DB supports external tables over:

-* text files (e.g. CSV, PSV, TSV)
+* Text files (e.g. CSV, PSV, TSV)
 * ORC
 * Parquet

-What Kind of Data Staging is Supported?
+Supported Data Staging
 ============================================
-SQream DB can stage data from:
+SQream can stage data from:

 * a local filesystem (e.g. ``/mnt/storage/....``)
 * :ref:`s3` buckets (e.g. ``s3://pp-secret-bucket/users/*.parquet``)
 * :ref:`hdfs` (e.g. ``hdfs://hadoop-nn.piedpiper.com/rhendricks/*.csv``)

-Using External Tables - A Practical Example
+Using External Tables
 ==============================================
 Use an external table to stage data before loading from CSV, Parquet or ORC files.

 Planning for Data Staging
 --------------------------------
 For the following examples, we will want to interact with a CSV file.
 Here's a peek at the table contents:

-.. csv-table:: nba-t10
+.. csv-table:: nba.csv
-   :file: ../_static/samples/nba-t10.csv
+   :file: nba-t10.csv
    :widths: auto
    :header-rows: 1

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
 We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.

-Creating External Tables
+Creating an External Table
 -----------------------------
 Based on the source file structure, we we :ref:`create an external table<create_external_table>` with the appropriate structure, and point it to the file.